BobRak/OpenHAB-Smartthings/README.md

 Many uopdates based on feedback for the openHAB review.
 Things that you might notice include:
 1. Many of the debug logging messages have been removed and other changed.
 2. The exception ``` The setThingHandlerFactory method has thrown an exception java.lang.ClassCastException ``` has been fixed.

+## 7/4/2020

+Updates based on a second code review.
+No functional changes were requested.